 - 110,000 schools in the U.S. still contain some form of asbestos

 - Between 100,000 and 300,000 teachers have been exposed to asbestos

 If you or a loved one has been diagnosed with mesothelioma or asbestos-related cancer, you may have important legal rights subject to time limits.
 You may be entitled to compensation from employers, manufacturers or others responsible for your asbestos exposure.

 Your legal rights vary depending on many factors such as your residence, where you were exposed to asbestos, and the location of the responsible asbestos companies.
 Depending on the unique circumstances of each case, victims and their families may be eligible to collect restitution for medical costs, pain and suffering, lost wages and other losses.

 Each state has its own laws and its own deadlines for allowing victims of asbestos disease to file lawsuits.

 Mesothelioma Legal Rights and Eligibility

-If you were diagnosed with mesothelioma or an asbestos-related disease, your potential legal claim can depend on several factors:
+If you or a loved one were diagnosed with mesothelioma or an asbestos-related disease, your potential legal claim can depend on several factors including

 If you are a close family member of a person who died of an asbestos-related disease, you may also have the right to seek compensation for your loss.
-This right is called a “wrongful death” lawsuit.
-The laws of different states vary as to which family members have the legal right to recover for the wrongful death of a family member.
-Our network of professionals can help determine which state is best for your case, depending upon your individual situation.
+The laws of the different states vary as to which family members have the legal right to recover for the wrongful death of a family member.
+We can help determine which state is best for your case, depending upon your individual situation.

-While you may have the right to sue if you, or a family member has an asbestos-related disease, there is a time frame during which you must file your case.
-This statute of limitations varies from state to state, but if you wait too long, you may be barred from taking legal action.
-If you are interested in filing a case, it is important that you seek legal advice as soon as possible.
+While you may have the right to sue if you or a family member has an asbestos-related disease, there is a time frame during which you must file your claim.
+This time limit varies from state to state and if you wait too long you may be barred from taking action.
+If you are interested in filing a claim, you should seek legal advice as soon as possible.